michaelgreenhill/michaelgreenhill.github.io/posts/Making my homelab smarter - Part 1.md

 Because I didn’t want to.

 I know pfSense like the back of my hand and I knew I could spin up a secure multi-WAN router with load balancing, IDS/IPS, and policy-based routing (spoiler alert for part 2) within a day.
 Some of that functionality just doesn’t exist on the EdgeRouter X.

+## But wait, tell me more!
+Check out [Part 2](/making-my-homelab-smarter-part-2/) for more salacious details.